kesslern/dot-templater/README.md

 * cargo

 ### Compiling
-`make` compiles a release build, producing `target/release/dot-templater`.
+`make release` compiles a release build, producing `target/release/dot-templater`.

 ### Testing
 `make test` copies the files in `test/dotfiles` to `test/dest` according to `test/rules` and compares with `test/expected`.